 I admired my father's spirit of service.
 He loved to help people and if you asked him for help, he wouldn't give up until he found a resource for you.
 This is a picture of him receiving the Lion of the Year Award.
 His club provided free eyeglasses to those who couldn't afford them.

-One of my favorite memories is riding through our cow pasture in his old pick-up truck to find me a Christmas tree.
+One of my favorite memories is of us riding through our cow pasture in his old pick-up truck to find me a Christmas tree.

 Here's a picture of my mother at Tennessee Wesleyan University.
 Both of my parents finished college at a time when it was not the norm.